 The J. Paul Getty Museum at the Getty Center, (Los Angeles), Hatched!
 Creating Form with Line, 2014

-This newly-discovered portrait shows Keene as a young man wearing a fez which he used to wear in his studio.
+This newly-discovered self portrait drawing shows Keene as a young man wearing a fez which he used to wear in his studio.
 There is a well-known oil sketch of Keene in his fez at his easel in Tate Britain (oil on board, 28 x 19cm, No.3644).

 Charles Keene's self-portrait is deeply shadowed on one side and brightly illuminated on the other.
 The young artist's face emerges from a network of meticulous, at times extremely dense lines known as "hatching"—a technique he developed in the etchings he made during his concurrent apprenticeship to two book illustrators.
 Keene was primarily known for his illustrations in satirical journals such as Punch.
 He never exhibited this self-portrait, which looks unfinished by the standards of his day.